-- >> Licensing FME Flow over the internet requires no inbound connection.
+- >>> Licensing FME Flow over the internet requires no inbound connection.
 For more information, see FME Flow Automatic Licensing URLs. - >> If you purchased credits for Dynamic Engines (CPU Usage), automatic mode only is supported.
 Manual mode licensing (below) is not supported. - 1.
 Open the FME Flow Web User Interface as a user assigned to the fmesuperuser role.
 If none of your FME Engines are licensed, you will see a prompt to activate FME Flow.
 Click on the prompt.
 Otherwise, select System Configuration > Licensing. - 2.
 Click Request New License. - 3.
 Complete the fields on the Request a New License page.
-If you have a product Serial Number, be sure to provide it. - 4.
+If you have a product Serial Number, be sure to provide it. - Note If you are licensing multiple FME Flow installations as part of a faulttolerant architecture, specify the same serial number for each installation. - 4.
 Licensing Mode: Select Automatic. - 5.
 Click OK. - 6.
-A message indicates that your license is installed, and your available engines appear momentarily on the Engines page.
+A message indicates that your license is installed, and your available engines appear momentarily on the Engines page. - Note If the Serial Number you provided includes Dynamic Engines (CPU Usage), they are not configured to start by default.
+You can start and configure your Dynamic Engines on the Engines page.